Rocking Horse Ranch

 Over Labor Day weekend, my parents invited us to join them at the Rocking Horse Ranch in Highland, NY.
-Rocking Horse Ranch Resort is an all inclusive type places.
-You pay one rate for all the food and activities.
+Rocking Horse Ranch Resort is an all-inclusive resort.
+You pay one rate for all the food, lodging and activities.
 I love having the opportunity to try new places and review them from our perspective.
 Is it a place that is disability friendly?
 What is the food like?
 What are the activities?

 Including but not limited to: